makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

     extracting relevant information from data.
 These tasks involve important
-    * challenges such as standardization of healthcare data, accurate labeling, extraction and retrieval of health concepts as well as categorization of patient conditions (Dash+ 2019).
+    * challenges such as standardization of healthcare data, accurate labeling, extraction and retrieval of health concepts as well as categorization of patient conditions (Dash+ 2019)
   * patient requests for information on
-    * applications such as question answering for health-related questions, and retrieval of information relevant to medical treatments or illnesses.
+    * applications such as question answering for health-related questions, and retrieval of information relevant to medical treatments or illnesses
 * analysis of language in the mental health space covering both
   * professional therapy (Sharma+ 2020; PérezRosas+ 2017; Min+ 2022) and
   * social media conversations